6 tips for getting the best ISA rates in 2019

 Up to £50,000 per institution is covered by the FSCS in the event that your Stocks and Shares ISA provider goes bust – however this does not protect against poor investment performance.

-IFISA rates are typically far higher than Cash ISA rates, because your money is lent to individuals or companies and your capital is at risk — we're currently projecting returns of 6.0% per annum over five years.
+IFISA rates are typically far higher than Cash ISA rates, because your money is lent to individuals or companies and your capital is at risk — we're currently projecting returns of 5.4% per annum over five years.
 These rates rely on borrowers paying their loans back, as well as demand for P2P loans, so there is a chance that they can rise or fall.
-However, most IFISA providers take measures to protect against bad debt - we have the Lending Works Shield (a combination of insurance, a reserve fund and diversification), and meticulously review the credit, fraud and affordability risk of borrowers to minimise risk.
+However, most IFISA providers take measures to protect against bad debt - we have the Lending Works Shield (a contingency fund and diversification), and meticulously review the credit, fraud and affordability risk of borrowers to minimise risk.

 It is important to remember that funds are not covered by the FSCS.
 That means you won't be able to recover any money should your provider enter default.